 - The probability of a user clicking a link within a message over the next 7 days

 - The probability of a user opting out of messaging over the next 7 days

 - The expected page views a user will generate over the next 30 days

 For detailed information on all User Predictions and examples of how to use them, see the User Predictions page.

 On a graph, visualize your user base–including automatically generated segments–for each prediction, and view corresponding data in a table.
 Export segments to create lists for marketing purposes, or analyze the segment’s users in detail by generating a Snapshot Report.

 - Audience Builder

-Generate marketing lists or snapshot reports corresponding to any segment based on Prediction Manager values.
-When you export from the Prediction Manager interface, Audience Builder is launched with the desired criteria filled in automatically.
+Generate marketing lists or snapshot reports corresponding to any segment based on Predictions values.
+When you export from the Predictions interface, Audience Builder is launched with the desired criteria filled in automatically.
 You can also manually enter criteria in Audience Builder.
 (For example, for any set of your users, create a dynamic Smart List of all who have a certain value or k-tile greater than X.)

 For any user, view the current values for each prediction.